malicolak/malicolak/README.md

-- Hi, I’m Muhammet Ali. shortly mali :)
+- Hi, I’m Muhammet Ali.
 - I’m interested in codding and programming.
 - I’m currently learning java and react.
 - I’m looking to collaborate on my projects.